lcrespom/Modulator/README.md

 		- Help button
 	- Improve ADSR
 		- Linear/exponential switch
-		- Depth parameter to control how much the envelope modifies the target parameter
 	- Review list of pending audio nodes
 		- Line in live input
 		- WaveShaper